boot-clj/boot/README.md

 #### Boot Managed Directories

-These directories contain files that are part of the project itself.
+These directories contain intermediate files created by Boot tasks and are managed by Boot.

 * **Generated source directories.** These directories are created by tasks via the `mksrcdir!` function.
 Generated source dirs are similar to the project